rogerespel/ewts-js/README.md

 - `style`: one of 'thl', 'lotsawahouse', 'rigpa', 'lhasey', 'padmakara'
 - `lang`: 2-letter language code, for styles that have language variants (ex. 'en', 'es')

-See the code for lots of other options allowing fine control of phonetics generation.

 The `phonetics` method takes a string (Tibetan Unicode or EWTS), and an optional `options` object.

 Unless you're using a better external tokenizer, always pass the option `{ autosplit: true }`.

+See the code for lots of other options allowing fine control of phonetics generation.
+You can also directly import and use the classes `TibetanPhonetics`, `TibetanPhoneticsRigpa`, `TibetanPhoneticsLhasey` and `TibetanPhoneticsPadmakara`.

 # Code and history